-Some 16% of NFL players declare bankruptcy within 12 years of retirement, according to a study from the Global Financial Literacy Excellence Center at George Washington University.
-One in six NFL players ends up filing for bankruptcy, the study found.
+Some 16 percent of NFL players declare bankruptcy within 12 years of retirement, according to a study from the Global Financial Literacy Excellence Center at George Washington University.
+In fact, one in six NFL players ends up filing for bankruptcy, the study found.

-Sports Illustrated reported that an astounding 78% of professional football players go bankrupt or are under financial stress within two yearsof retiring.
+Sports Illustrated reported that an astounding 78 percent of professional football players go bankrupt or are under financial stress within two years of retiring.
 And this is not just a football problem.
-Some 60% of professional basketball players are in money trouble within five years of leaving the game, SI reported.
+Some 60 percent of professional basketball players are in money trouble within five years of leaving the game, SI reported.

 This probably won’t be a problem for Tom Brady and other mega stars with million-dollar smiles and who are widely recognized in public.
 But the rest are vulnerable.

 Speaking before the Super Bowl, retired NFL linebacker Terry Crews, only half joking, advised players to seize this moment of fame and take off their helmets when possible so that the pubic would see their face — and they’d later have a career on TV or in the movies.
 Crews is among the fortunate ex-players.
 He’s had parts in movies and various TV shows, and is currently starring in the police sitcom Brooklyn Nine-Nine.